guillermocalvo/exceptions4c/test/readme.txt

 --------------------------------
  EXCEPTIONS4C TESTING FRAMEWORK
 --------------------------------

-The `exceptions4c` testing framework ensures the library's reliability and checks that the it works as expected.
+The `exceptions4c` testing framework ensures the library's reliability and checks that it works as expected.
 There are many unit tests designed for many circumstances, and every combination of the library's features.

 = Platform Requirements =